jdisset/metaconfig/README.md

-# metaconfig
+# A tiny configuration class generation tool
-Config class generation tool with automatic serialization and no overhead.
+With automatic serialization and no runtime overhead.